Asparawr/PosePredictionApp/Readme.md

-This is a tool that allows an easy way of comparison for some popular pose prediction models.
+This tool allows an easy way of comparison for some popular pose prediction models.
 There are three supported ways of comparison:
 * General for whole dataset
 * By keypoint, for each keypoint in a pose